Search for Majorana neutrinos exploiting millikelvin cryogenics with CUORE: Data Analysis and Results

-To select \ovbb\ decay candidate events we apply the following selection criteria.
-First, we remove periods of time with unusually high noise levels or where the processing failed, corresponding to a $\sim5\%$ loss in exposure.
-We also exclude any calorimeters in each dataset with a full width at half maximum (FWHM) $>19$ keV at the 2615 keV calibration line, yielding a further $\sim3\%$ loss in exposure and $\sim0.5\%$ loss in sensitivity.
-Next, from Monte Carlo (MC) simulations we expect that the large majority of \ovbb\ decay events ($\sim$88\%) release all of their energy into a single crystal~\cite{Adams:2020dyu}.
-We thus enforce an anti-coincidence veto by excluding any events that occur within a $\pm$5ms time window of another triggered event with energy $>40$ keV in a separate crystal.
-Finally, we use a pulse shape discrimination (PSD) procedure to eliminate pileup events, defined as events with more than one distinct energy deposit within the same time window, and other non-physical pulses that survived basic data quality cuts.
+The voltage across each NTD is amplified, passed through an anti-aliasing filter, and continuously digitized with a 1\,kHz sampling frequency~\citemaintext{Arnaboldi:2017aek,DiDomizio:2018ldc}.
+We identify thermal pulses in the data stream and compute the pulse amplitudes, applying optimum filters that maximize the frequency-dependent signal-to-noise ratio~\citemaintext{DiDomizio:2010ph}.
+To monitor and correct for possible drifts of the thermal gain of the detectors we exploit two {\emph{standard candles}}: monoenergetic heater pulses for the calorimeters with functioning and stable heaters ($>95\%$ of the total), and events from the 2615\,keV \Tl\ calibration line for the remainder.
+Drift-stabilized pulse amplitudes are converted to energy using the regularly acquired source calibration data~\citemaintext{CUORE0AnalysisTechniques}.
+We blind the {\onbb} search via a data salting procedure that produces an artificial peak at \Qbb ~\citemaintext{CUORE0AnalysisTechniques}.
+Once the full analysis procedure is finalized and frozen, we reverse the salting.

-In this analysis, we employ a new technique for this pulse shape discrimination.
-We adopt a principal component analysis (PCA) based method similar to the one previously used in CUPID-Mo~\cite{Huang:2020mko}, which we detail in Methods.
-Compared to the PSD techniques used in our previous analyses, PCA achieves higher signal efficiency while maintaining similar background rejection capabilities.
-The effects of the PSD cut in both physics and calibration data are shown in Fig.~\ref{fig:BkgSpectrum}.
+To simplify the analysis, we eliminate data from periods impacted by high noise or failed data processing, which amounts to 5\% of the exposure.
+Furthermore calorimeters with $>19$\,keV full width at half maximum (FWHM) energy resolution at the 2615\,keV calibration line are discarded, adding 3\% loss in exposure.
+In addition to these so-called base cuts, the following second-level cuts are then applied to suppress single background-like or low-quality events.
+Monte Carlo (MC) simulations show that $\sim88\%$ of \onbb\ decay events release their full energy in a single crystal~\citemaintext{CUORE:2020bok}.
+Hence, we apply an anti-coincidence (AC) cut that excludes events depositing energy in more than one crystal.
+Finally, we use pulse shape discrimination (PSD) to eliminate pulses consistent with more than one energy deposit in the pulse time window, pulses with a non-physical shape, and excessively noisy pulses that survived the previous selections (Extended Data Fig. \ref{fig:PSDcuts}).
+The selection efficiencies are summarized in Tab.~\ref{tab:Efficiencies}, with details provided in Methods.